Someone to Call My Lover

 "Someone to Call My Lover" is a song by American singer-songwriter Janet Jackson from her seventh studio album, All for You (2001).
 Written and produced by Jackson and Jimmy Jam and Terry Lewis, the song was released as the album's second single on June 12, 2001, by Virgin Records.
 Using a guitar riff from America's "Ventura Highway" and the melody from Erik Satie's "Gymnopédie No. 1", "Someone to Call My Lover" talks about being determined to find a perfect match.

 "Someone to Call My Lover" received positive reviews from critics, with most praising its innocence and sweet aura, picking the song as a standout track on the album.
 The song was a success on the charts, reaching number three on the US Billboard Hot 100 while peaking at number nine in Canada and the top twenty in Australia, New Zealand and the United Kingdom.
 A music video was directed by Francis Lawrence and centers on a jukebox.
-Another video for the "So So Def" remix was also released.
-Jackson has performed the song on two of her tours, most recently on her 2017 State of the World Tour.
+Another video for the So So Def remix was also released.
+Jackson has performed the song on three of her tours, most recently on her 2024 Together Again Tour.
+In 2025, the song saw a spike in online popularity following a viral trend on TikTok.